DEBS 2026

 Objective

-The ACM International Conference on Distributed and Event‐Based Systems (DEBS) is a premier venue for academia and industry to discuss cutting-edge research of distributed and event-based computing and data processing.
-DEBS 2026 will be a forum dedicated to the dissemination of original research, the discussion of practical insights, and the reporting of experiences relevant to distributed and event‐based systems.
+The ACM International Conference on Distributed and Event‐Based Systems (DEBS) is the premier venue for academia and industry to discuss cutting-edge research in distributed and event-based computing and data processing.
+DEBS 2026 will provide a forum for original research, practical insights, and experiences in distributed and event-based systems, with a focus on emerging trends and new challenges in the field.

-We solicit high-quality submissions, with different submission options for authors depending on the nature of their contribution.
-All submissions will undergo an extensive peer review process.
+We solicit high-quality submissions across a range of topics, with different submission options to reflect the nature of each contribution.
+All submissions will undergo a rigorous peer review process.

 Scope